resgroup/nimrod/README.md

 When you launch Nimrod, the following steps happen:

- - Load the assembly and search for classes which inherit from [Web.Mvc.Controller](https://msdn.microsoft.com/library/system.web.mvc.controller)
+ - Load the assembly and search for classes which inherit from [Web.Mvc.Controller](https://msdn.microsoft.com/library/system.web.mvc.controller) or [Web.Http.Controllers.IHttpController](https://msdn.microsoft.com/library/system.web.http.apicontroller)
- - From thoses classes, search for public methods which have one of the following attribute [HttpGet], [HttpPost], [HttpPut], [HttpDelete]
+ - From thoses classes, search for public methods which have one of the following attribute [HttpGet], [HttpPost], [HttpPut], [HttpDelete], in either system.web.mvc or system.web.http namespaces.
  - Recursively search all classes referenced by the generic return of those methods (see below), and their arguments
  - Generate TypeScript files for all those classes